garima440/HPML-assignment-2/README.md

     """Count the number of gradients in a model.""" return sum(p.numel() for p in model.parameters() if p.grad is not None)
 ```
-After initializing your model, I have added these functions to count and print the number of trainable parameters and gradients:
+After initializing my model, I have added these functions to count and print the number of trainable parameters and gradients:
 ```python
 # In the main function, after initializing the model:
 model = ResNet18().to(device)